DreymaR/BigBagKbdTrixPKL/README.md

     - If the PortableApps menu is started on logon it can start up EPKL for you too.

 * Choose a layout with your ISO/ANS(I) keyboard type, locale and Curl/Angle/Wide preferences, by shorthand or full name.
+    - There are two main layout types: VK which only moves your keys around, and eD which map each shift state for each key.
+    - There are some premade Locale variants, if you need to type in other languages.
+Check out which variants exist.
-* In EPKL_Settings.ini, activate the layout(s) you want by uncommenting (remove initial semicolon) and/or editing.
+* In your EPKL_Layouts .ini, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
+    - There's a Layouts_Default and a Layouts_Override file.
+Entries in the override, if present, take precedence.
     - My shortcuts use the KbdType (@K) etc values but you could also type the path to a layout folder out in full
     - The format is: layout = ‹1st layout folder name›:‹name you want in menu›,‹2nd layout folder›:‹2nd menu entry› etc